Jennifer Aniston Reveals The One Part Of Her Body She Will Never Let Show Her Age

 “Fifty was the first time I thought, ‘Well, that number,'” she said.
 “I don’t know what it is because I don’t feel any different.
 Things aren’t shutting down in any way.
 I feel physically incredible.”

 The months leading up to — and following — her big day have been just as successful as the early years of her career that saw her as the sassy Rachel Green on Friends.
-The release of her hit Netflix film Dumplin’ last December saw her flaunting her famously envied figure in a slew of pageant gowns, and only got fans even more excited for her upcoming project, The Morning Show, which is set to hit Apple TV in November of this year.
+The release of her hit Netflix film Dumplin’ last December saw her flaunting her famously enviable figure in a slew of pageant gowns, and only got fans even more excited for her upcoming project, The Morning Show, which is set to hit Apple TV in November of this year.

 View this post on Instagram